-Where available, Site-Specific Conservation Objectives (SSCOs) designed to define favourable conservation status for a particular habitat3 or species4 at that site have been considered.
+Where available, Site-Specific Conservation Objectives (SSCOs) designed to define favourable conservation status for a particular habitat4 or species5 at that site have been considered.

-3.2 Identification of Relevant European sites
+3.2 Identification of Relevant European Sites

 The Department of the Environment (2009) Guidance on AA recommends a 15 km buffer zone to be considered.
-A review of all sites within this zone has allowed a determination to be made that in the absence of significant hydrological links the characteristics of the Plan will not impose effects beyond the 15 km buffer.
+Although sites beyond this buffer zone would be considered if relevant, a review of all sites within this zone has allowed the conclusion to be made that in the absence of significant hydrological links the characteristics of the draft Plan will not impose effects beyond the 15 km buffer.
+The assessment process also considers hydrogeological processes and possible effects to ground water with respect to ground water-sensitive habitats and species.

-Details of European sites that occur within 15 km of the Plan are listed in Table 3.1.
-European sites and EPA Rivers and Catchments are also mapped in Figure 3.1.
-Information on QIs, SCIs and site-specific vulnerabilities and sensitivities (see Appendix I) and background information (such as that within Ireland's Article 17 Report to the European Commission, site synopses and Natura 2000 standard data forms) has been considered by both the AA screening assessment (provided under this section) and Stage 2 AA (provided under Section 4).
-Conservation objectives that have been considered by the assessment are those included in the most up to date NPWS documents for each European site listed in Table 3.1, as listed below:
+Details of European sites that occur within 15 km of the draft Plan boundary are provided in Table 3.1.
+European sites and EPA Rivers Catchments are also mapped in Figure 3.1 below.
+Information on QIs, SCIs and site-specific vulnerabilities and sensitivities (see Appendix I) and background information (such as that within Ireland's Article 17 Report to the European Commission, site synopses and Natura 2000 standard data forms) have been considered by both the AA screening assessment (provided under this section) and Stage 2 AA (provided under Section 4).
+Conservation objectives that have been considered by the assessment are included in the most up to date NPWS documents for each European site listed in Table 3.1, as listed below: